 - It is open-source under the GNU license that can be forked on Github.

-As you can see, Linux anti-spam tools help detect spams and have other important features for managing emails effectively.
-Some of them run on client computers while some others need to be deployed in Linux servers.
+As you can see, Linux anti-spam tools help detect spam and have other important features for managing emails effectively.
+Some of them run on client computers, while some others need to be deployed in Linux servers.
 Therefore, you have to pick the best software for your organization by comparing the feature sets and usability.

 If you are a beginner, I will highly recommend you try out a simple program at first.
 Then you can switch to advanced tools.
 If you have your personal recommendation for a particular software, please mention it in the comments with the key features.
 We would love to try that out.